HFAnalyticsLab/aurumpipeline/README.md

 *   `check_vars()`: A function to report on missing data and dates from the output of `aurum_pipeline()`.
 *   `check_patid_links()`: A function to check the proportion of all patient ids linking across expected datasets.
 It returns a proportion that link in the consolse.
 *   `add_age()`: Adds age information to the patient table.
 *   `add_ethnicity()`: Adds ethnicity information to the patient table.
 Requires a codelist with medcodeids and a number of categories as strings (can be 1 or more).
+This uses the modal ethnic medcode, or in the event of a tie, the most recent one.

 I have codelist using functions in development including the QOF codelists from NHS Digital and the codelists developed by [Anna Head](github.com/annalhead/CPRD_multimorbidity_codelists) for multimorbidity.